 - BODY-FOCUSED REPETITIVE BEHAVIORS (hair pulling/trichotillomania & skin picking/excoriation & nail biting)

-I also have the experience and understanding needed to help clients with other challenges like depression, drinking/drug use, binge eating, chronic pain, managing chronic medical or health issues, trauma, relationship difficulties, and career concerns.
+We also have the experience and understanding needed to help clients with other challenges like depression, drinking/drug use, binge eating, chronic pain, managing chronic medical or health issues, trauma, relationship difficulties, parenting, racial stress and anti-racism, and career concerns.
+We especially enjoy working with creative types, executives, professionals, and students.

 CBT is referred to as “evidence-based” because researchers find it to be effective for many people.